New Resource

 • Non-destructive workflow — Topaz processes a copy of your source; original stays intact

-• HD and 4K capable — handles high-resolution post-production work, GPU permitting
+• Batch and 4K capable — supports batch processing and high-resolution post-production work, GPU permitting

 Cons of Topaz Denoise Video

-• Expensive — $299/year subscription (Topaz killed the perpetual license in October 2025)
+• Expensive — $299/year subscription (Topaz retired the perpetual license in October 2025, so the cost recurs every year)

-• Complex UI — preserving detail takes trial-and-error; not fully automatic
+• Complex UI — preserving detail takes trial-and-error on the standard Nyx model; not fully automatic

-• Demands strong GPU — Topaz officially recommends NVIDIA RTX 30-series with ≥ 8 GB VRAM
+• Demands a capable GPU — Topaz recommends an NVIDIA RTX 30-series with ≥ 8 GB VRAM (6 GB VRAM is the minimum)

-• Slow — Nyx is 2-3× slower than Topaz's Standard and Low Light models on RTX 4090 and M2 Max
+• Slow — Nyx is noticeably slower than Topaz's lighter enhancement models on the same hardware

 • Occasional over-smoothing — aggressive settings flatten fine detail, especially on skin and shadow